KF59874/Election_Analysis/README.md

 - Software: Python 3.10.3, Visual Studio Code 1.65.2

 ## Election Audit Results
-The  analysis on the congressional election shows, that:
+The following information has been gathered from conducting the analysis on the congressional election:
-- There were 369,711 votes cast in the election.
+- Total votes cast:     369,711
 - The voter turnout for each county was:
     - Jefferson:
         - Percentage:   10.5%